 Cancer is a type of disease characterised by the abnormal growth of cells.
 Your body consists of trillions of cells that serve a diverse range of functions.
 These cells all follow an orderly code in their genes that govern their behaviour.

-When the cell’s genetic code is altered or damaged, it can behave in an unpredictable manner, such as failing to perform its intended functions and growing abnormally.
+When a cell’s genetic code is altered or damaged, it can behave in an unpredictable manner, such as failing to perform its intended functions and growing abnormally.
 When this happens, the cell can multiply until it forms a mass called a tumour.

 Malignant tumours occur when cancer cells spread to other parts of the body in a process called metastasis.
 When this happens, the cancer cells invade and destroy normal cells in your body.
 This can have disastrous consequences on your health, and if left untreated, can cause your quality of life to rapidly deteriorate.